OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:7

-For those who sleep, sleep at night, and those who are drunk, get drunk at night.
+For those who sleep, do so at night, and those who become drunk, do so at night.

 ## 1 Thessalonians 5:8